 What Not to Miss at Beaver Creek Colorado

 A trip to Beaver Creek is more than just a ski trip.
 Skiing and snowboarding are just the tip of the iceberg when it comes to family fun.
-The Beaver Creek Village has an ice rink and you can end your day on the slopes with freshly backed cookies at the base of the Centennial Express Lift and throughout the village at 3 p.m.
+The Beaver Creek Village has an ice rink.
+And most years, you can end your day on the slopes with freshly backed cookies.
+Find them at the base of the Centennial Express Lift and throughout the village at 3 p.m.
 There may be special activities going on in the Village.
 McCoy Park has a snow shoe and Nordic ski trail system.
 The Nordic Sports Center is at the base of the Strawberry Park Express Lift (which then can take you up to McCoy Park).

-The Trail Map offers a list of weekly family activities, such as skiing in a parade with Ripperoo at 2:30 p.m., complimentary snowshoe tours, story times, a rail jam playground by the Children’s Ski school and special skate events.
+The Trail Map offers a list of weekly family activities.
+Look for opportunities to ski in a parade with Ripperoo, complimentary snowshoe tours, story times, a rail jam playground by the Children’s Ski school and special skate events.
 If you love fireworks, check out the Thursday Night Lights.
 There’s an evening ski down and fireworks finale.

 There are welcome tours, opportunities to ski with a ranger, women’s tours and even a “Ske-cology” environmental program to educate guests about the mountain.
 You’ll find teen programming and a Performing Arts Center in the Village.
-The tadpoles love hopping into the Beaver Creek Candy Cabin (at the top of the Strawberry Park Express Lift) for some sweet treats.
-If your phone is low on power, consult the map for a Verizon charging station so you can power up before you power down the slopes.
+The tadpoles love hopping into the Beaver Creek Candy Cabin for some sweet treats.
+It's at the top of the Strawberry Park Express Lift.
+If your phone is low on power, consult the map for a Verizon charing station so you can power up before you power down the slopes.

-For skiers and riders on the hunt for fresh powder, look into the First Tracks Program, which will take you on a private tour on untracked trails at 7:30 a.m. and then feed you a slope-side breakfast at Allie’s Cabin.
+For skiers and riders on the hunt for fresh powder, look into the First Tracks Program.
+It will take you on a private tour on untracked trails at 7:30 a.m.
+Then it feeds you a slope-side breakfast at Allie’s Cabin.
 There are also Winter Wine excursions with scenic snowshoe tours followed by wine and cheese.
 For a fun dinner adventure, take advantage of some of the open-air sleigh rides from the Beaver Creek Village to on-mountain dining.

 If you are looking for that fully pampered and streamlined ski experience, consider a daily membership to the White Carpet Club.
 Membership comes with preferred parking, slope-side ski valet, boot dryers, private lockers, coffee and pasties, ski rental delivery and concierge services.
 This is a great option if you are saving money by staying off property in a ski hotel in town and will be driving in each day.
 Mommy Frog really loves any sanity-saving service on a ski trip.
 This one delivers.